 The MIND Diet May Help Prevent Alzheimer’s By Camille Noe PagánWebMD Feature Reviewed by Neil Lava, MD Want another great reason to eat healthy?
+The food choices you make daily might lower your odds of getting Alzheimer’s disease, some scientists say.
 Researchers have found that people who stuck to a diet that included foods like berries, leafy greens, and fish had a major drop in their risk for the memory-sapping disorder, which affects more than 5 million Americans over age 65.
 The eating plan is called the MIND diet.
 Brain-Friendly Foods MIND stands for Mediterranean-DASH Intervention for Neurodegenerative Delay.
 But the MIND approach “specifically includes foods and nutrients that medical literature and data show to be good for the brain, such as berries,” says Martha Clare Morris, ScD, director of nutrition and nutritional epidemiology at Rush University Medical Center.
 You eat things from these 10 food groups: You avoid: The Benefits Scientists need to do more research on the MIND approach, “but it’s a very promising start.

 About / Julie's Bicycle Julie’s Bicycle is a leading global charity bridging the gap between environmental sustainability and the creative industries.
 Our vision is a creative community with sustainability at its heart and our mission is to provide the inspiration, expertise and resources to make that happen.
 We work with over 1,000 arts organisations across the UK and internationally, large and small to help them measure, manage and reduce their environmental impacts.
 Julie's Bicycle does three things: Expertise Rooted in our ongoing research progamme delivered in partnership with Oxford University, we gather the environmental data of almost 2,000 creative organisations via our Creative Industry Green Tools (now a funding requirement for Arts Council England and shortly Creative Scotland).
 We are consulting and certifying over 70 creative organisations, working across the European Union and advising on international cultural policy.
 Capacity Building Thought Leadership

 PSA Levels: PSA Blood Tests and Prostate Cancer Screening Prostate-Specific Antigen (PSA) Blood Test Prostate-specific antigen (PSA) is a substance produced by the prostate gland.
 Elevated PSA levels may indicate prostate cancer, a noncancerous condition such as prostatitis, or an enlarged prostate.
 Most men have PSA levels under four (ng/mL) and this has traditionally been used as the cutoff for concern about the risk of prostate cancer.
+Men with prostate cancer often have PSA levels higher than four, although cancer is a possibility at any PSA level.
 In the past, most experts viewed PSA levels less than 4 ng/mL as normal.
 Just as important as the PSA number is the trend of that number (whether it is going up, how quickly, and over what period of time). slideshow Does This Cause Cancer? start How Is The PSA Screening Test Done?
 The test involves drawing blood, usually from the arm.